sudo-elia/post-it-vscode/README.md

 # PostIt — Extension

-This document targets developers who want to build, debug or extend the PostIt VS Code extension.

 ## Overview
 PostIt is a minimal Webview-based VS Code extension that offers small sticky notes persisted locally using `ExtensionContext.globalState`.
 The extension exposes a status-bar command (`postit.toggle`) which opens a WebviewPanel beside the editor containing the note UI.